ACA COURSE STUDY GUIDE

-- After completion of the course, you must join and pay dues of $25 to the ACA Safety Education and Instruction Council (SEIC).
-These are your processing dues and will only occur once.
+- After completion of the course, you must join and pay dues of $35 to the ACA Safety Education and Instruction Council (SEIC).

 - Although Wilderness First Aid and CPR are not required for this course, it is highly recommended.
 In order for your certification to remain valid, you will have to maintain age-appropriate First Aid and CPR.
 We also highly recommend having taken a Swiftwater Rescue course as well.